Wilbeibi/recipes/cloud/k8s.md

 + `kubectl delete pods <pod> --grace-period=0 --force`: force delete terminating pods
 + `kubectl get pods -o wide` see pod running on which node
 + ssh to that work node, `sudo journalctl -u kubelet.service` check kubelet logs
++ `kubectl logs crash-1234567890-pod --previous`: print the logs for the previous instance of the container in a pod if it exists
++ `kubectl create -f some.deploy.yaml --dry-run --validate=true` to validate Kubernetes API
++ `kubectl get secret docker-pull-secret -o json --namespace old | jq '.metadata.namespace = "new"' | kubectl create -f  -`
++ `kubectl wait --for=condition=Ready pod/busybox1 --timeout=20s`: Wait for the pod "busybox1" to contain the status condition of type "Ready" for 20s

 ### Port, Target Port and Nodeport [ref](https://vitalflux.com/kubernetes-port-targetport-and-nodeport/):
 + **Port**: Port is the port number which makes a service visible to other services running within the same K8s cluster.
 In other words, in case a service wants to invoke another service running within the same Kubernetes cluster, it will be able to do so using port specified against “port” in the service spec file.